About-us

 Destination shopping, today and tomorrow

-Today Jack’s sons Philip and Eric are responsible for the day-to-day operations of Mood Fabrics, including the four stores and the online retail site.
+Today Jack’s sons, Philip and Eric, are responsible for the day-to-day operations of Mood Fabrics, including the four stores and the online retail site.
 Under their direction, Mood is constantly adding new and exciting fabrics to their store and warehouse shelves and finding new ways to contribute to the fashion world.
 For starters, the online retail site has been completely revamped, and the new and improved MoodFabrics.com strives to provide the same high level of customer care and quality fabric found in Mood stores.
-The Los Angeles store just relocated to a bigger location, with 20,000 square feet of retail and ample sewing school space.
-Retail locations for Mood Fabrics stores
+Retail locations for Mood Fabrics storesin the US and abroad are being considered for future expansion.

 From an inauspicious start as a small wholesale store in the Garment District to the recognizable brand it is today, Mood Fabrics is thrilled to be considered “destination shopping” for fabric devotees worldwide.
 The Sauma family and the entire Mood Fabrics team are committed to doing what it takes to retain this status for years to come.
-Tim Gunn seems to have spoken for all of us when he coined the phrase,
+Tim Gunn seems to have spoken for all of us when he coined the phrase,“Thank You Mood!”

 Follow us @Moodfabrics